 Students and faculty have both expressed enthusiasm about returning to campus.
-Senior student Rebecca Tapia said, “I’m more excited to come to school.
-In person school isn’t actually that bad, if anything it’s pretty fun.”
+Summit Shasta senior Rebecca Tapia said, “I’m more excited to come to school.
+In-person school isn’t actually that bad, if anything it’s pretty fun.”

-“What I would constantly hear on the phone … was parents and kids wanting to come back to school and wanting some sort of resemblance of a normal life,” Claudia Velazquez, Shasta Dean of Operations said.
+“What I would constantly hear on the phone … was parents and kids wanting to come back to school and wanting some sort of resemblance of a normal life,” Claudia Velazquez, the Shasta dean of operations, said.
 “I was excited that we were able to offer that this year.”

-“The progress you make, it’s increased,” Jayden Duyee, Shasta junior said on his experience coming back.
-“At home you have many distractions, from your siblings and parents, and you never know when you’ll have an emergency and have to get off.”
+“The progress you make, it’s increased,” Shasta junior Jayden Duyee said about his experience coming back.
+“At home, you have many distractions, from your siblings and parents, and you never know when you’ll have an emergency and have to get off.”

-SPS upon reopening released a cross-campus handbook regarding updated health and safety policies, like the requirement of masks on all students and staff indoors, and HEPA certified air filters in every classroom.
+SPS upon reopening released a cross-campus handbook regarding updated health and safety policies, like the requirement of masks on all students and staff indoors, and the HEPA-certified air filters in every classroom.

-Shasta also hosts rapid COVID testing on campus, which is required for unvaccinated students and available for private drop in tests.
-Ms Velazquez this has “eased some anxiety” for Shasta families. “[It] eliminates a layer of uncertainty for certain families.”
+Shasta also hosts rapid COVID testing on campus, which is required for unvaccinated students and available for private drop-in tests.
+Ms. Velazquez said this has “eased some anxiety” for Shasta families: “[It] eliminates a layer of uncertainty for certain families.”